raboof/akka.github.com/blog/_posts/2021-04-23-akka-projection-1.2.0-released.md

 - Configurable path of dispatcher for JDBC projections [#542](https://github.com/akka/akka-projection/pull/542) by [@ihostage](https://github.com/ihostage)
 - Retry management operations if timeout, [#531](https://github.com/akka/akka-projection/issues/531)

 This version requires creating the new `projection_management` table, which is used for storing the pause/resume state of the projections.
 This table is required even if the new pause/resume functionality isn't used.
+For rolling update you can create the table while the 1.1.0 version is still running.
 No other database maintenance is required since all existing database elements are compatible.

+See schema definitions:

 * JDBC: https://doc.akka.io/docs/akka-projection/current/jdbc.html#schema
 * Slick: https://doc.akka.io/docs/akka-projection/current/slick.html#schema